For every child . . . a family . . . forever.

 (1975-1978) Adoption Project for Handicapped Children

 The product of a three-year, federally funded Project, NOAS emerged as an independent, specialized adoption agency in 1978 with a staff of four and a budget of $80,000.
-With offices in Warren and Chagrin Falls, NOAS was currently licensed by the Ohio Department of Job and Family Services to participate in the placement of children for adoption or in foster care (at both the treatment and family level care).
+With an office in Warren, NOAS was currently licensed by the Ohio Department of Job and Family Services to participate in the placement of children for adoption or in foster care (at both the treatment and family level care).
 NOAS also provided parent education, advocacy, and professional training.

 (1984) Hine Memorial Fund of the Youngstown Foundation